Hot Picks

 Any future projects you'd like to share?

-I am working on a medieval horror film called The Mass, on AI, because I want to continue to legitimize this craft.
-The philosophy going forward is, Window Seat was okay to play up the limitations in a tongue-in-cheek way.
-But I want to represent the medium to the cutting edge which means we do have to figure out hairstyles, clothing, and continuity.
+I am working on several AI films right now because I want to continue to legitimize this craft.
+I want to represent the medium in a cutting edge way which means we have to figure out so many different problems that currently exist.

 Your/your movie's website, social media, whatever else?